THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Common law marriages are still something of a grey area in Colorado, so there is no definitive way to gauge when two people living together are married under common law.
 If such a couple separates, alimony is still possible with sufficient evidence to prove both partners shared financial assets, such as jointly filed tax returns, joint bank accounts, and joint insurance policies.

-If you are unsure about alimony or worried about how much you may owe a soon-to-be ex-spouse, speak with a reliable family law attorney as soon as possible.
+If you are unsure about alimony or worried about how much you may owe a soon-to-be ex-spouse, speak with a reliable alimony attorney in Fort Collins as soon as possible.
 An attorney can help you build a strong case to receive the alimony payments you deserve, or to avoid paying more alimony than you reasonably should pay.

 The Law Office of Stephen Vertucci, LLC is open and practicing responsible business practices within the guidelines of the CDC.
 For years, our office has offered clients the convenience of telephone consultations and meetings, online document collection, and remote signing of documents.
 These services have been helpful to our clients and are available to help clients and potential clients who are quarantined or maintaining social distance due to the current coronavirus pandemic.
 We are concerned with your well being and available to help you and your family with your legal needs.